apancutt/deploy-mandrill/README.md

 # deploy-mandrill

-Compiles and deploys templates to Mandrill.
+Compiles, deploys and prunes templates to/from Mandrill.

 ## Installation